-The pillow that I use now when bike touring isn't on this list.
+The pillow that I first used when bike touring isn't on this list.
 The reason is, that I bought it for about three pounds in a sale in the UK, and I don't know if it's still available!

 It's a compressible type camping pillow, made by a company called Karrimor.
 One side is a micro-fibre, and the other a smoother polyester material.

 Having spent years cycling without a pillow, using it was a real epiphany.
 It also made me wonder just why the heck I hadn't tried one before.
 I never said I was bright!

 So, I'd say that if you are looking for ways to upgrade your bike touring gear, and value a comfortable, good night's sleep, it might be time to try out a few travel pillows for camping.
 And it needn't be expensive.

 Lightweight travel pillows that are suitable for bike touring can be divided into the following categories:

 These pillows are typically filled with materials such as foam.
 They can be packed down small, but can also expand when taken out of their stuff sacks.

 The pros to this type of pillow are that they are the most comfortable type.
 The downside is that they are likely to weigh more, which can be an issue for some cyclists.